HDeDeDe/HealthComponentAPI/README.md

 There are 2 Events you can subscribe to, `HDeMods.HealthComponentAPI.GetHealthStats` and `HDeMods.HealthComponentAPI.GetHealStats`.

 `GetHealthStats` fires every fixed update on the server and provides the following values to change:
-- TOTAL Regen: Regen value after all regen related calculations but before it's applied as healing.
+- Final Regen: Regen value after all regen related calculations but before it's applied as healing.
 - Barrier Decay Rate: The amount of time it takes for barrier to decay.
 This is exposed in CharacterBody.RecalculateStats but RecalculateStatsAPI doesn't provide any bindings for it.
 - Shield Recharge Rate: The amount of time it takes for shields to recharge once you are out of danger.
 - Adaptive Armor Decay Rate: The amount of time it takes for adaptive armor stacks to decay.